 We work in collaboration with our charity the Material Institute to provide our neighbourhoods with access to healthy, affordable food.
 Community members learn to grow and cook produce from the garden, and enjoy the benefits of a nutritious diet.
-Our garden-based social enterprises offer volunteering opportunities and work placements.

 The gardens offer neighbourhoods with limited green space a beautiful place for children and adults to safely play and learn.

-Our base camp and HQ in the heart of Bridgewater.
-A 1 acre market garden, community event space and home to our emerging suite of Social Enterprises: The Beauty Lab (currently under construction) and Clay Studio, with a Commercial Kitchen and Cafe in the works (completion planned for late 2023).
+Botanical is the home of 24 Carrot Gardens in the heart of Bridgewater, Tasmania.
+A 1 acre market garden, community event space and home to Material Institute's emerging suite of social enterprises: The Beauty Lab and Clay Studio, with a Commercial Kitchen and Cafe in the works (completion planned for mid 2024).

-A community garden in the heart of Gagebrook, Brighton.
+A community garden and outdoor classroom in the heart of Gagebrook, Tasmania.
 Established in 2018 as part of Public Kitchen, a collaboration with the Design Studio for Social Intervention (DS4SI).
-The garden features raised wicking beds, an orchard, a fourteen metre long ‘Living Table’ designed by Pete Mattila and Kirsha Kaechele, and a timber shelter structure designed by students from the school of architecture and design, UTAS and the recent addition of an outdoor classroom equipped with a kitchen and performance space for community use.
+The garden features raised wicking beds, an orchard, a fourteen metre long ‘Living Table’ designed by Pete Mattila and Kirsha Kaechele, a timber shelter structure designed by students from the school of architecture and design, UTAS and the recent addition of an outdoor classroom equipped with a kitchen and performance space for community use.

 We hold fortnightly gatherings at Bond Place with a communal meal, plus workshops (for young and old) in ceramics, gardening and art.

-Find out more about 24 carrot Garden NoLa here.
+Find out more about 24 Carrot Garden in NoLa here.

 Community engagement and connection is fostered through a range of events held in the gardens.
 The gardens are the social hub of the neighbourhood—a place where residents come to share space, learn, and play.